sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-open-id-connect-login/index.md

 1. Go to the [Social logins & SSO]() page in Console and click "+ Add new" to add a new identity provider client.
 2. Fill in a name for the client.
-3. In the identity provider drowdown, select "Add a new identity provider..."
+3. In the identity provider dropdown, select "+ Add a new identity provider..."

 ![Add OpenID Connect client](oidc-client-1.png)